U.S. Olympic chief resigns after sex abuse scandal, health cited

 “Given Scott’s current health situation, we have mutually agreed it is in the best interest of both Scott and the USOC that we identify new leadership,” USOC Chairman Larry Probst said in the statement.

-USOC board member Susanne Lyons, who in January was chosen to head up a working group to address problems that the Nassar case had exposed, will serve as acting CEO while the organization searches for a permanent replacement.
+USOC board member Susanne Lyons, who was chosen in January to lead a working group to address problems that the Nassar case had exposed, will serve as acting CEO while the organization searches for a permanent replacement.

-The USOC also said Wednesday it will increase funding for support and counseling for victims as well as investigations into abuse allegations, among other reforms.
+The USOC also said on Wednesday it would increase funding for support and counseling for victims as well as investigations into abuse allegations, among other reforms.

-Reporting by Joseph Ax in New York, Ian Simpson in Washington and David Shepardson in Washington, Writing by Steve Gorman, Editing by Ben Klayman
+Reporting by Joseph Ax in New York, Ian Simpson in Washington and David Shepardson in Washington; Writing by Steve Gorman; Editing by Ben Klayman and Paul Tait